graemefox/mimi/README.md

 ![Figure1 - strong sequence conservation](/images/fig1.png)

-2) By looking at the microsatellite locus itself in several individuals you can select loci which are polymiorphic in the amount of microsatellite repeats and avoid loci where all individuals appear to have the same number of repeats. (fig. 2).
+2) By looking at the microsatellite locus itself in several individuals you can select loci which appear to be polymorphic in the amount of microsatellite repeats and avoid loci where all individuals appear to have the same number of repeats.
+(Fig. 2).

 **Fig. 2**